tcartwright/tcdbtools/docs/Invoke-DBDeployAgentJob.md

 ```

 ### Example
 An example showing multiple servers with the example job script that also deploy resources to each server.
+Server3 in this case is also using a custom port.

 ```powershell
 # global variables will be overwritten by server variables with the same name